-The 76-seater venue has recently had a dramatic makeover, with a new outdoor walkway, new heritage blue-coloured panelling, stage improvements from a new state of the art sound and lighting system, carpet and more.
+The 72-seater venue including a bar serving a selection of beer and wines has recently had a dramatic makeover, with a new outdoor walkway, new heritage blue-coloured panelling, stage improvements from a new state of the art sound and lighting system, carpet and more.

 Our non-professional group presents up to four major professional quality productions each year plus other lively theatrical and social events.

 New members and visitors of all ages are always welcome with plenty of opportunity to get involved on-stage or backstage.
 If you are interested please ring: 0191-447-6700 / 07791 907941 or complete the form on the Contact Us page.